ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Make sure to check with Tennessee Wesleyan University for more information on admission factors.

 To apply to Tennessee Wesleyan University, all applicants must submit the following items.
-Double check with Tennessee Wesleyan University's admissions department to confirm all application materials and requirements.
+Check with Tennessee Wesleyan University's admissions department to confirm all application materials and requirements.

 Area Required Recommended Required for Some Details (If Any)